FJNel/book-project/api/api-docs.md

 After successful registration, a verification email is sent to the provided email address.
 The user must verify their email before they can log in.
 If a registration is attempted with an email that already exists but is not yet verified, the API will (re)send a verification email (reusing an active token if still valid, otherwise creating a new one) and return a success message instead of creating a duplicate account.

 ### Required Parameters (JSON Body):

-Here’s a clean Markdown table you can paste into your docs:

 | Parameter | Type | Required | Description and Details | Default |
 |-----------|------|----------|-------------------------|---------|